 The term “superfoods” is sort of a silly term simply because ALL real foods have health benefits.
 We all need a diet filled with a literal rainbow of produce and more to keep ourselves healthy.
-But there are whole foods that are, to some extent, more nutrient dense than other.
-So I came up with this list of 50 clean eating super foods that I thought were truly awesome.
+But there are whole foods that are, to some extent, more nutrient-dense than others. this is why we should opt for things like whole grains over processed grains.
+For the needed, extra nutrients.

+So I came up with this list of superfoods (50 main foods plus a few extras at the end) that I thought were truly awesome.
 If you find yourself falling into a “clean eating rut”, this list can be a fun and healthy way to shake things up a bit.
-It’s a great reminder of the types of foods we should be including in our eating plans and makes one heckofa healthy shopping list to boot!
+It’s a great reminder of the types of foods we should be including in our eating plans and makes one heck of a healthy shopping list to boot!

 Please note, none of the following information is intended as medical advice.
 Please consult your doctor if you have medical concerns.

 Most of us watch calories, macros, or ingredients in some fashion, and for very different reasons.
 But none of that matters if you aren’t getting the nutrients your body actually needs from the fuel you give it.

 Superfoods give you vital, health-giving components such as essential amino acids, monounsaturated fats, and tons of heart-healthy vitamins and minerals that help avoid the risk of heart disease, cancer, and many other illnesses.

 List Of Superfoods To Include On Your Grocery List